 Stanford MD Program students must have successfully completed all pre-clinical requirements prior to beginning clerkships.
 Review the MD Program clerkship requirements detailed on the MD Program Clerkship Requirements webpage.
-Also refer to the MD Program Handbook for required clerkship curriculum.
+Also refer to the MD Program Handbook.

 The Draw is the lottery scheduling system that the School of Medicine Registrar’s Office uses to schedule each MD program student’s nine core clerkships.
 The Draw is run once a year.
 See the Clerkship Scheduling website for more information.